What do finance brokers do?

 Since 1 July 2010, finance brokers, and others providing credit assistance, have been obliged to make reasonable inquiries into a consumer’s financial situation, requirements and objectives before suggesting that a consumer enters into a particular loan or increases a credit limit on a particular loan.
 Brokers bear the corresponding duty to make a preliminary assessment using this information in relation to the suitability of any loan before recommending it, and are prohibited from suggesting that a consumer enter into a loan, or increase a credit limit on a particular loan, if the contract is unsuitable for the consumer (ss 115–120, 123 NCCP Act).

-The criteria for assessing suitability of a loan are generally the same as those discussed above regarding the responsible lending obligations of credit providers (see ‘Responsible lending obligations: Suitability’ in Chapter 5.7: Understanding credit and finance).
+The criteria for assessing suitability of a loan are generally the same as those discussed above regarding the responsible lending obligations of credit providers (see ‘Responsible lending obligations: Suitability’ in ‘Before you enter a credit contract‘).

-A finance broker’s failure to To find someone ‘not guilty’ on a charge in a criminal case. its obligations under the NCCP Act gives an affected consumer a right to apply to a court or external dispute resolution scheme for a An order requiring that someone found guilty of an offence pay for damage to property caused by the offence.
-The payment is made to the affected person or business. under section 178, or another order compensating for loss or damage under section 179.
+A finance broker’s failure to acquit its obligations under the NCCP Act gives an affected consumer a right to apply to a court or external dispute resolution scheme for a compensation order under section 178, or another order compensating for loss or damage under section 179.

 Best interest duty